Emmanuel Name Meaning: Origin, Popularity, & Famous Namesakes

 Hungarian

-In Hungarian, Emmanuel is spelled as “Emánuel” and is pronounced as “eh-mah-noo-el.”
+In Hungarian, Emmanuel is spelled as “Emánuel” & is pronounced as “eh-mah-noo-el.”
 The name’s meaning, “God is with us,” is the same as its Hebrew origin.
 It is not a common name in Hungary.

 Basque

-In Basque, Emmanuel is spelled as “Imanol” and is pronounced as “ee-mah-nohl.”
+In Basque, Emmanuel is spelled as “Imanol” & is pronounced as “ee-mah-nohl.”
 The name’s meaning, “God is with us,” is the same as its Hebrew origin.
 It is a popular name choice in the Basque region.

 Overall, Emmanuel is a name that has been used in various languages across the world.
 Its meaning, “God is with us,” has made it a popular name choice for many parents.